jmrolsson/TileCalTB/README.md

 Scripts to automatically move the muon wall into the best position, based on the position of the table.

 ### Script for moving the muon wall
 The main script for communication with the Arduino to move the muon wall is called 'muon_wall_controller.py'.
 It takes a table position string (such as "LB_eta-0.35") as input and translates that into a z-coordinate for the muon wall (which can move between z=0 and z=400 cm).
-You can also give it a z-coordinate directly by the "-z" option (see example below).
+You can also give it a z-coordinate directly with the "-z" option (see example below).

 Usage:
 ```